-- A) Minimum Qualifications are primarily a procurement function, intended to foster competition, within reason. - B) Minimum Qualifications establish the lowest threshold, or least qualified, company and/or individual who can reasonably perform the necessary work.
-For example, a "C student" who possesses the minimum knowledge or prerequisite required to join a class. - C) Offerors MUST be able to prove the Minimum Qualifications through references or documentation such as a resume. - 1) Criteria must be very precise, and must result in a pass/fail determination. - 2) A single Minimum Qualification containing a list of items will always require "all of" the listed items to be individually demonstrated.
-For example: five (5) years of experience with Windows 2005 and Windows XP means 5 years each. - D) Personnel Minimum Qualifications containing more than 1-4 criteria may not meet the intent of a Minimum Qualification.
-Tip: Look for key criteria that are indicative of a set of skills. - 1) When a master contract such as CATS+ has defined labor categories with Minimum Qualifications, you may add additional criteria but may not amend any existing labor category criteria.
+- A) Minimum Qualifications may be written for just the Offeror's company, just the Offeror's personnel, or in limited cases for both the Offeror company and a limited number of Offeror personnel. - B) DoIT strongly favors using only company Minimum Qualifications when the solicitation is for corporate services.
+In general, use of personnel Minimum Qualifications is limited to staffing contracts.
+Only include personnel Minimum Qualifications for proposed personnel. - C) Minimum Qualifications are primarily a procurement function, intended to ensure potential offerors know what is considered critically important for performing the work. - D) Minimum Qualifications establish the lowest threshold, or least qualified, company and/or individual who can reasonably perform the necessary work.
+For example, a "C student" who possesses the minimum knowledge or prerequisite required to join a class. - E) Offerors MUST be able to prove the Minimum Qualifications through references or documentation such as a resume. - 1) Criteria must be very precise, and must result in a pass/fail determination. - 2) A single Minimum Qualification containing a list of items will always require "all of" the listed items to be individually demonstrated.
+For example: five (5) years of experience with Windows 2005 and Windows XP means 5 years each. - F) Personnel Minimum Qualifications containing more than 1-4 criteria may not meet the intent of a Minimum Qualification.
+Tip: Look for key criteria that are indicative of a set of skills. - 1) Unless granted a specific exception, Personnel Minimum Qualifications for CATS+ TORFPs may not include qualifications in addition to those identified in the standard labor category description.
+Place additional desired qualifications in the Personnel Experience section of the TORFP template.

+- 2) If, in the rare instance additional personnel minimum qualifications are allowed for a CATS+ TORFP, you may add additional criteria but may not amend any existing labor category criteria.
 It is expected that under a master contract that you will not substantially alter the intent of the labor category.
-Remember, master contractors bid a ceiling rate for the skillset defined in the labor categories, so substantially adding to the requirements may result in master contractors who cannot find resources at the rates they proposed.

-- E) ITPO strongly favors solicitations that make an award decision using four or fewer proposed personnel (often called "key personnel").
+Remember, master contractors bid a ceiling rate for the skillset defined in the labor categories, so substantially adding to the requirements may result in master contractors who cannot find resources at the rates they proposed. - G) ITPO strongly favors solicitations that make an award decision using four or fewer proposed personnel (often called "key personnel").
 Substitutions of personnel prior to award are limited to certain rules, so limiting the number of proposed personnel reduces the risk of an individual leaving prior to award.
-Additional resources may be described generally in a staffing plan instead of a proposed resource. - 1) An Offeror may not provide a resume for any resource not explicitly proposed, and - 2) A personnel Minimum Qualification criteria may not be met by a resource that does not have a resume to demonstrate meeting the Minimum Qualifications. - F) DolT strongly favors using only company Minimum Qualifications when the solicitation is for corporate services.
-In general, use of Minimum Qualifications is limited to staffing contracts. - G) Remember, Minimum Qualifications are intended to form the foundation of requirements, but preferred requirements establish the remaining criteria upon which Offerors and proposed personnel are evaluated.
-Preferred requirements can be used to rank a Technical Proposal higher whereas a Minimum Qualification is used to eliminate the Technical Proposal from further consideration (i.e. not reasonably susceptible for award).
+Additional resources may be described generally in a staffing plan instead of a proposed resource. - 1) An Offeror may not provide a resume for any resource not explicitly proposed, and - 2) A personnel Minimum Qualification criteria may not be met by a resource that does not have a resume to demonstrate meeting the Minimum Qualifications. - H) Remember, Minimum Qualifications are intended to form the foundation of requirements, but requirements identified in the Offeror Experience and Personnel Experience sections establish the additional broad criteria upon which Offerors and proposed personnel are evaluated.
+Requirements in the Offeror Experience and Personnel Experience can be used to rank a Technical Proposal higher whereas a Minimum Qualification is used to prevent the Technical Proposal from starting the evaluation.